HEY HAMAD

 I identify as neurodivergent because some scientists decided to label brains for the way they process and normalized some over others based on a bell curve.
 I found belonging with outliers who are usually removed from peer-reviewed research.
 So you could say; I don’t exactly fit a mold, and I will always work for margins to be centered.

 I continue to live in someone else’s imagined reality.
-For that, I have learned the colonizer’s ways through educational institutions, only to aid in dismantling and shaping them through their purpose—all hoping to share lived lessons and stories to inspire humanity for a future it needs.
+For that, I have learned the colonizer’s ways through educational institutions, only to aid in dismantling and reshaping them through their purpose—all hoping to share lived lessons and stories to inspire humanity for a future it needs.

 If you are looking for a biography that lists institutions I have attended and impacted through a set of skills and experiences gained over time: click here.